-For many, music theory was not our focused major of study.
-We have learned through participating in music classes, ensembles, and through our music passion, what adagio or lento might mean, but more often than not we’ve relied on the conductor to guide us.
-As musicians we can broaden our scope of understanding to be better players, by deliberately studying the marks on the page in an effort to understand what the composer or arranger had in mind for a section or phrase.
-Pitch, tempo and rhythm are just basic elements of theory represented on the page, for us to execute as an ensemble of multiple players.
+Music theory may not have been your major of study.
+One musician to another: we all learned some theory as we participated in music classes, ensembles.
+We might remember what adagio or lento might mean, but more often than not we’ve relied on the conductor to guide us from the podium.
+Aspiring musicians can broaden the scope of understanding of what to play from the ink written on the page; to be better players, by deliberately studying elements of theory, like the marks and guidance on the page, in an effort to understand what the composer or arranger had in mind for a phrase.
+We all learned Pitch and how to create it on the instrument.
+Meter, Tempo and Rhythm are fundamental elements of theory that are also represented on the page.
+These enable us to execute as an ensemble of multiple players.

-Here is are several quick links:
+Here is are several quick links for your development:

 With specific reference to tempo, here is a link to the Dolmetch online reference.
 Its a good reference but also a good read.